microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Event data for an event coming from the hold gesture.

 ##### InputClickedEventData.cs
-Event data for a simple tap / click.
+Event data for an event that represents a click, including the number of taps.

 ##### InputEventData.cs
 Event data for an event that represents an input interaction such as a tap / click.

+##### InputXYEventData.cs
+Event data for an event that represents changes in the X-axis and Y-axis for a thumbstick or touchpad.

 ##### ManipulationEventData.cs
 Event data for an event coming from the manipulation gesture.